 Most bathing suits and swim trunks are acceptable.
 We ask that you make sure that your child’s swimwear fits snuggly so it will not hinder any movement.
 Children should not attend swim lessons with any type of built-in flotation.

 For the beginner swimmer, goggles can present a false sense of safety.
 If your swimmer feels that they need goggles, they may bring them.
-If you do not have goggles we have some you may borrow.
+If you do not have goggles, we have some you may borrow.

-Please bring your own towel to the lesson
+Please bring your own towel to the lesson.

 Is my swimmer ready for the next level?

 Halfway through our swim lesson session, our instructors pass out Mid-Session evaluations which show your child's development on what skills they need to know to move up to the next level.
-On the last day of the session, the Certificates of Achievements given to each participant explains their progress in the skills taught and what level they can sign up for in the next session.
+On the last day of the session, Certificates of Achievements are given to each participant explaining their progress in the skills taught and what level they can sign up for in the next session.
 Next steps will be communicated via email and/or verbally.